 I reckon you really needed to know the background of Christmas puddings before making these tasty truffles if you don’t happen to be from the UK or Australia.
 Imagine how proud you’ll feel when you can impress all your friends with the story (and history!) of what they represent.

-- about 400g good quality milk or dark chocolate
+- 14 ounces good quality milk or dark chocolate

 For my 'berries', I just cut tiny tiny pieces of red jelly candy off a jelly snake and put 2 or 3 on each truffle.
 For the 'leaves', I cut slightly longer, thinner pieces to roughly look like leaves.
 Again, this doesn't need to be all that precise, in my humble opinion.
 You just want to create the effect of holly leaves and berries.